withastro/docs/src/pages/en/guides/typescript.md

 Each [Astro starter template](https://github.com/withastro/astro/tree/main/examples) includes a `tsconfig.json` file at project the root.
 This file specifies the compiler options required to compile the project.

+If you need to create this file yourself, you can include the following code in a `ts.config` file at the root of your project:

 ```json
 {
   "compilerOptions": {